wcarvalho/dirc-detector/README.md

 #####Contains an executable and functions to disentangle the Cherenkov light data and reconstruct the identity of the particles that produced this light.

 ### 5. [Scripts]
-######Contains scripts for common tasks in this project such as embedding particles and smearing the angles of a set of photons.
+#####Contains scripts for common tasks in this project such as embedding particle data into an existing data set or smearing the angles of a set of photons.

 ---
 ##Installation Instructions